jedevc/fyp-report/report.md

 use type $A$ in the context of type $B$, the meta-type of $B$ must be reachable on a path reachable from the meta-type of $A$.
 Using this, we can define an additional notion of type checking, called "fuzzy" typing.
-This technique allows easily checking adding an integer to a float, and converting between pointers, but requires extra thought when trying to perform unsafe operations, like downcast from floats to ints, or converting integers back to pointers.
+This technique allows easy checking of addition with integers and floats, and converting between pointers, but requires extra thought when trying to perform unsafe operations, like downcast from floats to ints, or converting integers back to pointers.

 This graph is encoded in the `config.yaml` file for the builtins directory (and shortened for succinctness):